ducktrshessami/node-nessie/README.md

 Based on [Sequelize](https://sequelize.org/)

 ## Features
+-

+## Not Yet Implemented
+I'm sure there's more that could be implemented at some point, but this is what I personally think should be implemented before 1.0
+- an underlying separate sql builder module rather than template literal queries
+- model template generation for QOL
+- native migrations/seeders support
+- internal value sanitization
+- stricter attribute validation (especially for bulkCreate)
+- potential for bulkCreate to pull default values to fill missing attributes in query
+- joins in select queries
+- transactions

 ## Contributing
 If you feel like contributing, there's a very high chance you should just maintain a fork instead.